p-martinho/Enumeration/README.md

 You can check the sample [here](./samples/Enumeration.Mappers.Sample/Samples/Mapperly).

-# Source Generator
+# Enumeration Generator
 Creating a new Enumeration class is a little bit verbose.
-For instance, you can't forget to inherit from `Enumeration<T>` and to create the `private` constructor (else, it wouldn't compile anyway).
+For instance, you can't forget to extend `Enumeration<T>` and to create the `private` constructor (else, it wouldn't compile anyway).
 Therefore, the package `PMart.Enumeration.Generator` was added to help on that.
-It is an [incremental source generator](https://github.com/dotnet/roslyn/blob/main/docs/features/incremental-generators.md).
+It is an [incremental generator](https://github.com/dotnet/roslyn/blob/main/docs/features/incremental-generators.md).

 ## Generator Installation